J-Ellette/archaeological-disco/PRD.md

 - BookmarkSimple for saving discoveries, FolderOpen for collections
 - Download for exports, MagnifyingGlass for search
 - SlidersHorizontal for layer controls, Eye/EyeSlash for visibility toggles
+- Stack for layers manager button
+- Plus for adding new sources/uploads
+- Upload for uploading map images
+- Image for uploaded map overlays
+- Trash for deleting sources and uploads

 **Spacing**:
 - Panel padding: p-6 (24px) for main containers, p-4 (16px) for nested sections